As an Amazon Associate we earn from qualifying purchases.

-A dry brine turkey is where we first prep the turkey by dry brining it (rather than wet brining it).
-One this has happened, we then roast the turkey in the oven to fully cook it.
+A dry brine turkey is where I first prep the turkey by dry brining it (rather than wet brining it).
+Once this has happened, I then roast the turkey in the oven to fully cook it.
 This results in a flavorful and juicy turkey.

 As an important note, if you are planning to dry brine your turkey, you will need to start this process 2-3 days in advance of when you are planning to eat your turkey meal.

 When Do You Start Prepping a Turkey for Dry Brining?